top of page

 HOUND HUNTING

-Hound hunting in the U.S. is a method used by trophy hunters and trappers.
+Hound hunting in the U.S. is used by trophy hunters and trappers.
 Aggressively trained dogs are tasked with pursuing and killing wild canids such as wolves, coyotes, and foxes.
 Animals are often outnumbered, terrorized, chased to exhaustion, and brutally mauled the hounds.
-Coyotes and wolves will often fight back in self-defense, further injuring themselves, and the dogs; which could be considered legalized dog-fighting.
+Coyotes and wolves will frequently fight back in self-defense, further injuring themselves, and the dogs; which could be considered legalized dog-fighting.
 The pursuit can last for miles, and the coyote or wolf dies as a result of its injuries.
-There have been reports of hounds chasing injured animals onto private property where they are not welcome.
+There have been reports of hounds chasing injured animals onto private property where they are unwelcome.

 COYOTE & WOLF WHACKING